DOROTHY2322/Phase-1-Wk1-Code-Challenge/README.md

 # INTRODUCTION

-This project aims at practicing on conditional statement in javaScript.
+This project aims at practicing on conditional statement in javaScript as well as function deeeclarations .
 # DESCRIPTION

 The code challenge illustrates on the conditional tests that is if, else if and switch case and it how nested if is implemented in the case of multiple conditions to be statisfied.